GalvanizeDataScience/DS-Glossary-RPT1/README.md

 1. Pull the latest version of the glossary on main branch. `git pull`
 2. Create a branch from **main** `git checkout -b new_branch`
 3. Make your changes on your new branch
-4. Commit and push your changes `git commit -am 'commit_message'; git push`
+4. Commit and push your changes `git commit -am 'commit_message'; git push -u origin new_branch`
 5. Submit a pull request on github.
 6. Get one other student to review your changes and merge them into **main**.